ismail-codar/IFC-GraphRAG-System/ifc_knowledge_graph/docs/implementation_plan.md

 6. Command-line interface for executing the conversion process
 7. TopologicAnalyzer class with functionality to convert IFC geometry to TopologicPy entities
 8. Performance monitoring for database operations and data loading
 9. Parallel processing for improved performance with multi-threading
+10. Domain-specific enrichment with building system classification, material properties, performance properties, and semantic tagging
+11. **Integration testing of the full pipeline is complete and robust.**

+The next focus is on building a query library, API, and comprehensive documentation to make the knowledge graph more accessible and useful for end users.